Shotgun assembly of unlabeled Erdos-Renyi graphs: Introduction

 Given an unlabeled graph $G$ on $n$ vertices, we say that $G$ is {\it reconstructable} from its $r$--neighborhoods if the following holds: whenever $\tilde G$ is an unlabeled graph on $n$ vertices such that the $n$--multisets of vertex $r$--neighborhoods of $G$ and $\tilde G$ coincide, we necessarily have $G=\tilde G$.
 Otherwise, we will say that the graph $G$ is {\it non-reconstructable}.

 The main goal of this note is to study reconstructability of unlabeled Erd\H os--R\'enyi $G(n,p)$ graphs.
 We recall that, given parameters $n$ and $p$, the $G(n,p)$ graph on the vertex set $[n]$ is defined by drawing an edge between any given pair of vertices $v,w$ with probability $p$, independently from other edges.
 By the unlabeled $G(n,p)$ graph we understand the (random) equivalence class of the random labeled $G(n,p)$ graph on $[n]$.
-The question is
+The major question on graph reconstructability is

+Below, we focus on the setting $r=1$ ($1$--neighborhoods).
 In work \cite{GM}, Gaudio and Mossel showed that for any constant $\varepsilon>0$ and for any positive sequence $(p_n)_{n=1}^\infty$ satisfying $n^{-1+\varepsilon}\leq p_n\leq n^{-1/2-\varepsilon}$, the unlabeled $G(n,p_n)$ graph is asymptotically almost surely (a.a.s) non-reconstructable from its $1$--neighborhoods (that is, the probability that the graph is non-reconstructable tends to one as $n\to\infty$).
 In fact, by using a slightly more refined argument, it is possible to show that $G(n,p_n)$ is a.a.s non-reconstructable whenever $\omega(n^{-1}\log n)= p_n=o(n^{-1/2})$, where we use the standard notation $\omega(g)$ to denote a non-negative quantity such that $\frac{\omega(g)}{g}\to \infty$ as $n$ tends to infinity. \begin{theor}[{A slight refinement of \cite[Theorem~3]{GM}}] Let the sequence $(p_n)_{n=1}^\infty$ satisfy $p_n=\omega(n^{-1}\log n)$ and $p_n=o(n^{-1/2})$.
-Then the unlabeled $G(n,p_n)$ graph is asymptotically almost surely non-reconstructable from its $1$--neighborhoods. \end{theor} We give a proof of Theorem~\ref{3u14o21u4oi} in Section~\ref{s:entropy}; the proof is based on considering {\it the Shannon entropy} of the entire graph and of a randomly chosen $1$--neighborhood.
+Then the unlabeled $G(n,p_n)$ graph is asymptotically almost surely non-reconstructable from its $1$--neighborhoods. \end{theor} For completeness, we give a proof of Theorem~\ref{3u14o21u4oi} in Section~\ref{s:entropy}.
+We remark here that after this manuscript was posted, a further improvement of \cite[Theorem~3]{GM} was obtained in \cite{JKRS}.